Nara7K/Usable-Beds/README.md

 Issues:
 - Currently I don't know how to change the view position of the player on the bed.
 - I don't know how to apply the same technique on 2-person beds.

+Credits of the original models are in the workshop link!
+I used Blender to add and edit some of the beds.